nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Description:
 * Each property has a **unique pair of address and postal code**.
-  * No two properties with the exact same address and postal code can exist in the app at the same time.
+  * No two properties with the exact same pair of address and postal code can exist in the app at the same time.
 * The format for specifying a deadline date is **`DD-MM-YYYY`**.
 * Postal codes should have a **minimum of 5 digits** and a **maximum of 10 digits**.
 * Client's contact number should have a **minimum of 7 digits** and a **maximum of 15 digits**.
 * There can be multiple tags but different tags should be **separated with a comma**. <br> e.g. `tags/TAGS_SEPARATED_BY_COMMAS` can be used as `tags/Freehold`, `tags/Freehold, 5 bedrooms`, `tags/Freehold, 5 bedrooms, Near MRT` etc.
+* The property to be added **cannot have a deadline that is already passed**.

 Examples:
 * `add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-06-2021`

 ![Example property added](images/ExampleAddProperty.png)

-* `add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-06-2021 r/Urgent to sell cn/George cc/91124788 ce/george_4788@gmail.com ca/$750,000 tags/Urgent, 4 bedrooms`
+* `add property n/The Estuary t/Condo a/97 Yishun Ave 1 p/769138 d/01-01-2022 r/Owner is up for negotiation of selling price cn/Sam cc/87553781 ce/sam_goh@gmail.com ca/$1,200,000 tags/99 year leasehold, Reservoir view`

 #### 4.2.2 Adding an appointment: `add appointment`